 - Where possible, businesses will enhance existing communication (including online and telephone) to enable - consumers and staff to provide relevant details prior to any faceto-face engagement: - Screening may include verbal/print questionnaire or electronic solutions. - Businesses may also wish to implement temperature or thermal scanning for customers upon arrival. - Ongoing adherence will require implementation of training, auditing and record keeping processes. - Businesses will implement policies and procedures which assist health professionals in targeted testing, and management of tested staff members. - Businesses will enforce appropriate quarantine of staff members in accordance with relevant public health guidelines at the time (e.g. for contacts of cases and returned travellers). - Business will ensure compliance with relevant privacy regulations.
 Details will be recorded but not shared unless specifically requested by government for purposes of public health.
-Comprehensive record keeping systems need to be in place and must be kept for two months.
+Comprehensive record keeping systems need to be in place and must be kept for a minimum of 30 days and a maximum of 56 days.